mempoolco/spruned/README.md

 $ tail -f ~/.spruned/spruned.log # to see what's going on!
 ```

+You'll see it will took about 15 minutes to sync block headers (up to 2 hours on a raspberry pi zero, I'm working on this.)

-see the list of available commands:
+In sync ?
+Ok, see the list of available commands:

 ```console
 $ bitcoin-cli help